 Chronic Obstructive Pulmonary Disease (COPD) is a serious disease, usually caused by long-term damage to the lungs and airways, which makes it difficult to breathe.
 COPD includes chronic bronchitis, emphysema, or both.

-What is a COPD symptom flare-up?
+What is a COPD flare-up?

 - Shortness of breath

-- The presence of phlegm or mucus when you cough
+- Increased mucus production when you cough

 With a flare-up, you may experience:

 - A need for treatment beyond your normal maintenance medication